eslamsherif5/plane-normality-detection/README.md

 ## Usage

+The development environment used is a docker container based on this image [eslaaam3/aric:0.1](https://hub.docker.com/r/eslaaam3/aric/tags).
+More on this in the `docker` directory in this repo.

 The code can be used in two different modes (`DIR` preprocessor):

 1. Single File Mode: Pass a single .pcd file to the executable.
 If `DIR` preprocessor is ***commented***